Any parent will tell you bringing up children can be incredibly expensive.

 At this point, we’ve covered just about everything there is to know about the U.S. government’s child tax credit scheme.

 The child tax credit is a decades-old system designed to help out American families with cash payments for each qualifying child.
-But fortunately for all of those families, the expanded child tax credit scheme has become even more inclusive in 2021 thanks to the changes made by the American Rescue Plan.

 Just remember that there are income thresholds, so your child tax credit payments might be less than the maximum amount depending on how much you or your spouse has earned in the most recent tax year.